Vengeance (2006): Preliminary matches

 In the next match, Mick Foley faced Ric Flair in a 2-Out-of-3 Falls Match.
 Foley gained the advantage after he executed a Double Underhook DDT.
 Foley then began to taunt Flair and took out Mr. Socko, a dirty sock puppet, dressed like Flair.
 Foley controlled most of the match, until he attempted to apply the Figure-Four Leglock, but Flair countered with an inside cradle over Foley to win the first fall.
 Frustrated, Foley grabbed a trash can from under the ring and brought it to the ring to hit Flair with it.
-But, Flair avoided the attacked, as he tripped Foley to apply the Figure-Four Leglock.
+Flair avoided the attack, as he tripped Foley to apply the Figure-Four Leglock.
 At the end, Foley got disqualified when he hit Flair with the trash can.
 The referee awarded Flair the win.
 After the match, Foley attacked Flair with a barb-wired bat, leaving Flair busted open.

 The fourth match was a triple threat match, for the WWE Intercontinental Championship, in which champion Shelton Benjamin defended the title against Carlito and Johnny Nitro.
 The match began with Carlito performing a springboard moonsault from the ring apron hitting both Nitro and Benjamin in the process.
 A spot in the match saw Carlito set up Nitro in a Tree of Woe.
 Carlito stood on the turnbuckle, in which Benjamin followed by jumping up with Carlito.
 Nitro then hit Benjamin with a powerbomb, while Benjamin dropped Carlito, making both men hit the mat.
 Later in the match, Carlito performed a backcracker on Benjamin.
 Nitro, who was thrown out of the ring, returned and removed Carlito from making the cover on Benjamin.
 He instead covered Benjamin for the pinfall victory, thus becoming the new Intercontinental champion.